PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

   interface of the PanDA server.
 * To collect information about task input data.
 * To decide the destination for each task output data.
-* To choose the compute resources based on the characteristics and requirements of each task.
+* To choose the computing resources based on the characteristics and requirements of each task.
-* To generate and assign jobs to compute resources by taking global shares into account.
+* To generate and assign jobs to computing resources by taking global shares into account.
-* To reassign jobs if workload distribution becomes unbalanced among compute resources.
+* To reassign jobs if workload distribution becomes unbalanced among computing resources.
 * To take actions on tasks according to various timeout configurations or user's commands.
 * To finalize tasks once their input data are done.